restarian/bracket_print/docs/specification/unit_test_output.md

 ### ---------- Start of unit testing ----------

+  * Using stop further progression methodology for dependencies in: advanced_printing_and_storage.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

-  * Internal storage - advanced_printing_and_storage.js
+    * Internal storage

       * √ serializes the global Object in the node environment and truncated it to 1.01 megabytes

       * √ serializes objects with manually added __proto__ chains

       * √ serializes objects with manually added empty __proto__ Objects

-    * √ serializes objects Object.prototype __proto__ chains
+  * Using stop further progression methodology for dependencies in: basic_printing_and_storage.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

-  * Internal storage - basic_printing_and_storage.js
+    * Internal storage

       * √ serializes the ECMA Object types while also using toString correctly

       * √ serializes the ECMA arguments object

       * √ serializes Error instances and Objects

       * √ serializes native ECMA Objects

       * √ serializes objects with odd property qualifiers

       * √ serializes primitve Objects

       * √ serializes primitve Objects with added properties

       * √ clears stored text data with the empty() command

   * Performing benchmarks which do not have a failing condition